aws/aws-eks-best-practices/content/security/docs/iam.md

 ### Alternative approaches to pod identity

-While IRSA and EKS Pod Identities are is the _preferred ways_ to assign an AWS identity to a pod, it requires that you include recent version of the AWS SDKs in your application.
+While IRSA and EKS Pod Identities are the _preferred ways_ to assign an AWS identity to a pod, they require that you include recent version of the AWS SDKs in your application.
 For a complete listing of the SDKs that currently support IRSA, see [https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-minimum-sdk.html](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-minimum-sdk.html).
 If you have an application that you can't immediately update with a IRSA-compatible SDK, there are several community-built solutions available for assigning IAM roles to Kubernetes pods, including [kube2iam](https://github.com/jtblin/kube2iam) and [kiam](https://github.com/uswitch/kiam).
-Although AWS doesn't endorse, condone, nor support the use of these solutions, they are frequently used by the community at large to achieve similar results as IRSA.
+Although AWS doesn't endorse, condone, nor support the use of these solutions, they are frequently used by the community at large to achieve similar results as IRSA and EKS Pod Identities.

+If you need to use one of these non-aws provided solutions, please exercise due diligence and ensure you understand security implications of doing so.